tuttleofx/TuttleOFX/INSTALL.md

 ___
 ### A - External libraries

-You have the choice between:
 > 1. install libraries on your system using standard packages.
-> 2. download all external libraries, with a dedicated script.
 ___

 **A - 1 install libraries on your system using standard packages**